Frequently Asked Questions.

-Homelessness can’t be solved by government alone.
+Homelessness can’t be solved by governments alone.
 Working with the private sector can unlock resources and influence to drive change.
 All sectors and all Australians will benefit from solving homelessness.

-There is so much research and evidence that already exists but it needs to be turned into practice.
-The Constellation Project is focused on accelerating practicable solutions to end homelessness.
+There is so much research, evidence and promising practice that already exists but it needs to be turned into action or implemented at scale.
+Constellation is focused on accelerating solutions to end homelessness, and offering the backbone support that is strongly needed to do so.

 Homelessness